Kwanjk/INST364-Password-Cracking-Project-/README.md

 > "You don’t need to be a security expert.
 > You just need to *see* why good habits beat good intentions."

-This simulator turns invisible threats into visible lessons—empowering users to build stronger password habits within the limits of human behavior.
+This simulator turns invisible threats into visible lessons, empowering users to build stronger password habits within the limits of human behavior.

 ---